wiredhut/estaty/docs/services/greendex.md

 You are solely responsible for activity that occurs on your account.
 You should keep your password and/or API key confidential and agree to notify us immediately of any unauthorized use of your account.

+### Use of Data and Content

+By using the service you represent and warrant that any User Content posted by you does not contain material or links to material that infringes upon a third party’s intellectual property or proprietary rights including, without limitation, copyright, patent, trademark, trade secrets, or rights of publicity or privacy.
+You agree to accept full liability and responsibility for all User Content submitted by you or on your behalf for passing into Service.

+### Subscriptions

+Some parts of the Service are billed on a subscription basis (“Subscription(s)”).
+You will be billed in advance on a recurring and periodic basis (“Billing Cycle”).
+Billing cycles can be set as 10 days, monthly, quarterly or annually, depending on the type of subscription plan you select when purchasing a Subscription.

+At the end of each Billing Cycle, your Subscription will automatically renew unless you cancel it or Wiredhut cancels it.
+You may cancel your Subscription renewal either through your online account management page or by contacting Wiredhut’s customer support team.

+A valid payment method, including credit card, is required to process the payment for your Subscription.
+You shall provide Wiredhut with accurate and complete billing information.
+By submitting such payment information, you automatically authorize Wiredhut to charge all Subscription fees incurred through your account to any such payment instruments.

+### Communication
+The following methods may be used to contact us:

+Email address: support@wiredhut.com

+Any notification and communication between users and the Wiredhut shall be considered effective, for any purposes, whenever conducted through any of the aforementioned methods.

 ## Contacts

 If you want to ask questions to the developers personally or learn about custom development,